Element Types

 - Edit View

-For students, numerical response questions are viewed as follows, with the solution appearing after submitting their answer in asynchronous activities.
+For students, numerical response questions are viewed as follows, with the solution and explanation appearing after submitting their answer in asynchronous activities.

 This is how it looks from the lecturer's perspective.